microsoft/AzureMonitorCommunity/README.md

 This public repo serves the Azure Monitor community.
 It contains log queries, workbooks, and alerts, shared to help Azure Monitor users make the most of it.

 ## Contents
+**Queries** - copy and paste queries to your Log Analytics environment, or run on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo)

+**Workbooks** - the workbooks in this repo can be deployed as ARM templates to your Azure Monitor environment

+**Alerts** - the alerts in this repo are log-based, meaning they are in fact log queries.
+You can run them on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo) or use them to create and test alerts on your own environment

+## Structure
 | File/folder       | Description                                		            |
 |-------------------|---------------------------------------------------------------|
 | `Azure services`  | Queries, workbooks and alerts for specific Azure services		|